UTSCCSCC01/finalprojectw22-bc-hub/doc/sprint4/documentation.md

 `localhost:5000/community/:pid/comments/:cid/like-dislike/`
 This endpoint will register a like or dislike to the comment with id equal to cid.
 This comment belongs to the social media post with id equal to pid

+`localhost:5000/users/:id/follow-unfollow`
+This endpoint will follow or unfollow the user with the given id.

+`localhost:5000/signup`
+This endpoint will register a new user. username, password, email and name are the fields required

+`localhost:5000/login`
+This endpoint will login a user.
+A JWT token is returned in the response. username and password are required fields

+`localhost:5000/updateProfilePic`
+This endpoint will update a user's profile pic.
+Must be logged in and must send a new profile picture image address as newPic

+`localhost:5000/followCurrency`
+This endpoint will add a currency 'newCrypto' to a logged in user's following list.

+`localhost:5000/unfollowCurrency`
+This endpoint will remove a currency 'newCrypto' to a logged in user's following list.

+`localhost:5000/updateEducationProgress`
+This endpoint will update a logged in user's education history given index and boolean newProgress

 ### DELETE
 `localhost:5000/community/:id`